yassato/AraAphidGWAS/manuscript/manuscript.md

 Plants are attacked by herbivores across their life cycle in natural environments.
 While chemical and physical traits have long been the main focus of anti-herbivore resistance [@schoonhoven2005insect; @kessler2004silencing; @schuman2015plant; @sato2019plant], plant life-history traits also account for herbivory variation in field environments [@carmona2011plant; @barton2017future].
 For example, plant size, height, and the other architectural traits often shape plants' visibility for herbivores [@zverev2017ontogenetic; @higuchi2019leaf].
-The set of visible traits, collectively called plant apparency [@feeny1976plant], changes from vegetative to reproductive stage [@barton2017future] and thereby affect the probability of being harbored by herbivores [@kawagoe2010escape; @marquis2021escape].
+These sets of visible traits, collectively called plant apparency [@feeny1976plant], changes across ontogeny from vegetative to reproductive stage [@barton2017future] and thereby affect the probability of being harbored by herbivores [@kawagoe2010escape; @marquis2021escape].
 By focusing on genetic variation within a plant species, several studies have shown that plant architectural traits shape heritable variation in herbivore abundance and community composition [@johnson2009heritability; @barbour2015multiple; @sato2019plant].
 Yet, less is known about the underlying genetic basis of the plant apparency on herbivore colonization.